DedalusProject/dedalus/docs/pages/tau_method.rst

     \nabla \cdot G = \nabla^2 \vec{u} - \vec{\tau}_1(x) \partial_y P(y)

 Let's walk through setting up such a problem in Dedalus v3, assuming we're discretizing :math:`x` and :math:`y` with Fourier and Chebyshev bases, respectively.
-First, we need to create the necessary problem variable fields, including fields for the tau variables and a constant scalar tau for imposing the pressure gauge (see the :doc:`gauge_constraints` page):
+First, we need to create the necessary problem variable fields, including fields for the tau variables and a constant scalar tau for imposing the pressure gauge (see the :doc:`gauge_conditions` page):

 .. code-block:: python